 - Select the “App registrations” option in the “Azure Service” section and click on “New Registration”.

 - When the app is created, navigate to “API Permissions” and click on “Add permission”.
-Go on to choose “Microsoft Graph” and then, “Delegated permissions”.
+Go on to choose “Microsoft Graph” and then “Delegated permissions”.

 - In the “Select permissions” search, type “SMTP”.
 The search will bring up a single “SMTP” record that after expanding shows a single record called “SMTP.Send Send emails from mailboxes using SMTP AUTH.”
-By selecting this checkbox, you will give the app a permission to send emails.
+By selecting this checkbox, you will give the app permission to send emails.
 Select the checkbox and save the changes by clicking on the “Add permissions” button.

 - In the “Certificates & secrets” section, click on “New Client Secret”.
-Fill in description and expiration of your choice and click “Add”.
+Fill in the description and expiration of your choice and click “Add”.
 Copy the content of the “Value” column.
 Note: Make sure to do this before switching to a different section because the secret value cannot be retrieved afterwards.

 Configuration in CloverDX